hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

 * For the "trivial" case, usually either the RFC shepherd or subteam leader will make an executive decision.

-* For the "deep" case, the subteam leader is empowered to make a final decision, but should consult with the rest of the root team before doing so.
+* For the "deep" case, the subteam leader should propose a final decision to the rest of the root team.
+If the root team unanimously agrees than the decision will be finalized and the subteam leader will report the results to the subteam.

 #### Final Comment Period (FCP)